gilmae/DavidEdgar/README.markdown

 I'm a software engineer, technologist, leader, and human being.
 I live in Sydney, Australia.

+I currently work as a technical leader and Development Manager for Salmat Digital.
+I am looking for new opportunities and am interested in roles in either technical leadership or product leadership.
 I do things.

 Like [code](https://github.com/gilmae).
 And [blog](https://blog.avocadia.net).
 More often in [short form](https://twitter.com/gilmae).
 I [read books](https://www.goodreads.com/user/show/1506188-david).